julienawilson/data-structures/README.md

 Methods include:
 merge_sort(a_list): Recursively divides list at midpoint, more or less. merge(list1, list2): A helper function to do the comparisons between values.

+##K-Nearest Neighbors Classifier
+Categorize new data based on labels of the *k* closest data points.

+Public method:
+predict(self, new_points, k=None): Takes in a new dataset, and defaults its search for *k* neighbors to KNN onject default of 5.
+Returns the likely class/grouping for each set of data in the dataset, based on its *k* nearest neighbors.